cloudnativedaysjp/old.cloudnativedays.jp/content/sections/section4.md

 ## Contact

-You can contact us on the following social medias!
+You can contact us on the following social media!

 {{< socialhandles >}}
     {{< twitter user="cloudnativedays" >}}